IHE/RAD.IMR/input/pagecontent/RAD-Y5.md

 The Display may provide basic viewing tools for the user to interact with the images.

-> Note that the Display is only required to display objects specifically referenced in the DiagnosticReport resource.
+> Note: The Display is only required to display objects specifically referenced in the DiagnosticReport resource.
 >
 > Multiplanar reconstruction, or MPR, involves the process of converting data from an imaging modality acquired in a certain plane, usually axial, into another plane such as coronal or sagittal or oblique.
 It is most commonly performed with thin-slice data from volumetric CT in the axial plane, but it may be accomplished with scanning in any plane and whichever modality capable of cross-sectional imaging, including magnetic resonance imaging (MRI).
 >